PG&E charged in California wildfire last year that killed 4 – KION546

 PG&E charged in California wildfire last year that killed 4

-REDDING, Calif.
-(AP) — Pacific Gas & Electric has been charged with manslaughter and other crimes in a Northern California wildfire last year that killed four people and destroyed hundreds of homes.
+SAN FRANCISCO (AP) — Pacific Gas & Electric has been charged with involuntary manslaughter and other crimes in a Northern California wildfire last year that killed four people and destroyed hundreds of homes.
 Investigators determined that aging equipment belonging to the nation’s largest utility sparked the Zogg Fire last September near the city of Redding.
-Prosecutors on Friday announced the 31 charges, including 11 felonies.
-It’s the latest action against the utility, which pleaded guilty last year to 84 counts of involuntary manslaughter over a 2018 blaze in the town of Paradise that was ignited by its long-neglected electrical grid.
-It was the deadliest U.S. wildfire in a century.
+Prosecutors announced 31 charges on Friday.
+PG&E’s CEO says the deaths are a tragedy but that failing to prevent the fire isn’t a crime.
+It’s the latest legal action against the utility.
+It pleaded guilty last year to 84 counts of involuntary manslaughter over a 2018 blaze in Paradise that was ignited by its long-neglected electrical grid.